brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Here we're using the actual fragments syntax as in the linked implementation.
-In this case, we don't have to quite anything - there is just a very nice way of getting the type of the class that we are injecting to.
-In this case the name `T` binds to `C`.

-Now, the rule in the fragments implementation is that the fragments themselves are checked.
-This includes name lookup.
-So any name used in the body of the fragment has to be found and pre-declared, which is what we're doing in the `requires` clause there.
-The implementation right now appears to have a bug with respect to operators (if you change the body to calling `inc(*this)`, it does get flagged), which is why it's commented out in the link.

-In any case, the fragment model seems substantially easier to program in than the CodeReckons model.
-We're actually writing C++ code.
+We lined up the fragment implementation to roughly correspond to the CodeReckons API on the left.
+With the code written out like this, it's easy to understand the CodeReckons API.
+But it takes no time at all to understand (or write) the fragments code on the right - it's just C++ already.

+We also think it's a better idea than the string injection model, since we want something with structure that isn't just missing some parts of the language (the processor)  and plays nicely with tools (like syntax highlighters).

 But we think the fragment model still isn't quite right.
 By nobly trying to diagnose errors at the point of fragment declaration, it adds a complexity to the fragment model in a way that we don't think carries its weight.
 The fragment papers ([@P1717R0] and [@P2237R0]) each go into some detail of different approaches of how to do name checking at the point of fragment declaration.
 They are all complicated.

+We basically want something between strings and fragments.

 # Token Sequences